-Tincture– A solution of CBD dissolved within an oil or another carrier.
+Tincture-A solution dissolved within an oil or another carrier.
 Tinctures are often taken sublingually, using an eyedropper to place the solution beneath the tongue.
 However, tinctures can also be added to drinks and incorporated into recipes.
 (Buy CBD Tincture)

-Whole Plant Extract– When you see this term referring to a CBD product, it means the product contains all of the cannabinoids and terpenes naturally found within hemp were extracted from the plant alongside CBD in its creation.
+Whole Plant Extract-A term which refers to products containing all of the cannabinoids and terpenes naturally found within hemp.
+They have been extracted from the plant alongside CBD in its creation.
 In contrast, isolates include only CBD and all other terpenes are excluded.